njbharanitharan/Allyqle/README.md

 # Allyqle
 Ultimate AI Companion App!
-# 🌸 Allycle — Your Personal AI Companion
+# 🌸 Allyqle — Your Personal AI Companion

-> **Allycle** is your everyday AI-powered emotional companion.
+> **Allyqle** is your everyday AI-powered emotional companion.
 > Built to **listen, support, and grow with you** — helping you stay mindful, motivated, and emotionally balanced.

 ---